How to start an Etsy shop

 Do you create unique, handmade items as a hobby or pastime?
 Whether you’re a calligrapher or a ceramicist, consider starting an Etsy shop to promote your products to the world.

 In this guide, we’ll focus on how to start an Etsy shop.
 Learn why this type of online shop could be right for you, plus the steps you need to take to set up and start selling.
+We’ve also included the top five tips for selling provided by the Etsy UK press team.

 With more than 33 million buyers, Etsy offers you the opportunity to sell your products on a large scale to a global audience.
 It focuses on unique, handmade items and aims to offer a community where creators and buyers can connect.